MicrosoftDocs/CommunityToolkit/docs/maui/markup/extensions/itemsview-extensions.md

 [!INCLUDE [docs under construction](../../includes/preview-note.md)]

-The `ItemsView` extensions provide a series of extension methods that support configuring `ItemsView` controls like `CarouselView` and `CollectionView`
+The `ItemsView` extensions provide a series of extension methods that support configuring `ItemsView` controls such as `CarouselView` and `CollectionView`

 The extensions offer the following methods: